 - PETS-DC – Dedicated to improving the health and well being of people living with HIV/AIDS or other disabling conditions and their companion pets.
 They provide pet food, veterinary care, grooming, and more at no cost to individuals in the Metropolitan Washington area.

-- Frankie’s Friends – Pets with life-threatening illness or injury who are recommended for Hope Fund support by their attending veterinarians in the Tampa/Clearwater area can receive financial assistance.
+- Frankie’s Friends – They help with emergency vet bills for pets with life-threatening illness or injury.
+The pet must be recommended for Hope Fund support by their attending veterinarian in the Tampa/Clearwater in order to receive financial assistance.

 - The Pet Project – People living with a terminal disease in Broward County, Florida can receive pet care and maintenance at low or no cost.

-- Pets are Loving Support – Provides pet care including free food and basic veterinary care and support to the companion pets of senior citizens, critically ill, and disabled Atlantans who are physically unable to work.
+- Pets Are Loving Support (PALS) – Provides pet care including free food and basic veterinary care & support to the companion pets of senior citizens, critically ill, and disabled Atlanta residents who are physically unable to work.

-- God’s Creatures Ministry – Through their Veterinary Charity Fund, they provide up to $50 per pet, based on need.
+- God’s Creatures Ministry – Through their Veterinary Charity Fund, they provide up to $50 per pet to help with emergency vet bills, based on need.

-- Vet-i-Care – They help with treatable, yet urgent, conditions as long as there’s a good prognosis following treatment.
+- Vet-i-Care – They help by providing financial assistance for dogs with treatable, yet urgent, health conditions — as long as there’s a good prognosis following treatment.

 - NY Save Animals in Veterinary Emergency (SAVE) – Their goal is for every pet owner residing in one of the 5 boroughs of New York City who is truly in need of financial assistance to be able to take their pet to any participating veterinary hospital for emergency veterinary care.

-- DoveLewis Velvet Assistance Fund – Provides financial assistance to low–income pet owners in NW Portland.
-Helps cover the cost of medical treatment in an emergency.
+- DoveLewis Velvet Assistance Fund – Provides financial assistance to low-income pet owners in NW Portland.
+They will help cover the cost of your pet’s medical treatment in an emergency.

 Assistance Dog United Campaign